kakavi/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 Here's a breakdown of each of the settings:

-**Identity Provider URI:** This is where Metabase will redirect login requests.
+**Identity Provider URI:** This is where Kenga Analytics will redirect login requests.
 That is, it's where your users go to log in through your identify provider.

 **String Used by the JWT Signing Key:** This is a string used to seed the private key that is used to validate JWT messages.

 #### User attribute configuration (optional)
-These are additional settings you can fill in to pass user attributes to Metabase.
+These are additional settings you can fill in to pass user attributes to Kenga Analytics.

 **Email attribute:** the key to retrieve each JWT user's email address.